Frequently Asked Questions

 9. What is a ‘certified integrator’?

-A ‘certified integrator’ is a party that, on behalf of a primary stakeholder (a funder, an institution, or a publisher) integrates with the OA Switchboard API in the standard message structure.
+A ‘certified integrator’ is a party that, on behalf of a primary stakeholder (a funder, an institution, or a publisher) technically integrates with the OA Switchboard API in the standard message structure.
 A party can request to be awarded the ‘certificate’, after which a formal assessment and check will be done, and a decision taken.

 The certification process is described in our Code, and includes: